 Living in a residence hall room with another person can be a challenge.
-Students are often matched with a roommate that they have never met before.
-People who are great friends may even find that they do not make great roommates.
-Adjusting to the behaviors and habits of another person within a small space can be challenging.
-Reviewing the Roommate Agreement Form may be helpful when challenging situations arise.
-Life in the residence hall can be challenging at times, but the residence hall experience also gives students the opportunity for tremendous personal growth.
+Roommates who are paired together by the University usually have never met before; however, even great friends may find that they do not make great roommates.
+Adjusting to the behaviors and habits of another person within a small space can be difficult.
+Reviewing the Roommate Agreement Form may be helpful when a conflict arises.
+The residence hall experience, while trying at times for some, affords students the opportunity for tremendous personal growth.

-Common causes of roommate conflicts include differences in personal values, interpersonal relationship styles, cultural differences, and general lifestyles.
-Politics, religion, and sex are at the root of many values based conflicts.
+Common causes of roommate conflicts include differences in personal values, interpersonal relationship styles, culture, and general lifestyles.
+Politics, religion, and sex are at the root of many values-based conflicts.
 Lifestyle differences can include music and food preferences, sleep and study habits, hygiene habits, organizational style, and involvement in social activities.
 Interpersonal relationship issues may arise when people have different communication styles and miscommunication occurs.
-Email, voice mail, snail mail, texting, and notes taped up in the room give students a variety of communication options.
-Ensuring that the roommate receives the message is just as important as leaving the message!
+Email, voice mail, texting, and notes taped up in the room give students a variety of communication options.

-- Make a list explaining how the behavior is impacting you.
+- make a list explaining how the behavior is impacting her/him.

-- Discuss the problem with your Resident Assistant.
+- discuss the problem with the Resident Assistant.

-- Speak to your roommate privately about your concerns.
+- speak to her/his roommate privately about the concerns.

-- If a resolution cannot be reached, reach out for help from the professional staff at Housing and Residential Life.
+- reach out for help from the professional staff at Housing and Residential Life, if a resolution cannot be reached.

-- Ignore the problem and think it will go away by itself.
+- ignoring the problem and thinking it will go away by itself.

-- Assume your roommate knows there is a problem.
+- assuming the roommate knows there is a problem.